isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_queue_flush"></a>tx_queue_flush

-Puste wiadomości w kolejce komunikatów
+Puste komunikaty w kolejce komunikatów

 ### <a name="prototype"></a>Prototype